Alamishere/DailyCodePractice/notes.md

 - I converetd items to Set but then went blank
 - I think it is the practice that I need
 - It checks whether the size of the List and the Set are the same.
 If they are, it means all elements are unique and returns true; otherwise, it returns false.

+## July 19th, 2025
+- I had Capital one interview where the question was related to Kadane's algorithm
+- I did Leetcode Maximum Subarray(53) problem